Salesforce is a powerful CRM platform used by many businesses to manage customers, sales, and operations.

 It suggests using standard fields when possible.
 This keeps things simple and easy to understand.

-The tool also recommends using picklists for fields with set choices, which speeds up and makes data entry more consistent.
+The tool also recommends using picklists for fields with predefined choices, which speeds up data entry and makes it more consistent.

 The Optimizer warns against having too many fields on a single object.
-Too many fields can slow down page loading and make forms difficult to use.
+Too many fields can slow page load times and make forms difficult to use.

 It’s important to give fields clear names and descriptions.
 This helps users know what each field is for.